Raku/nqp/docs/ops.markdown

 * Exception - an Exception object
 * Handle    - an I/O Handle object
 * Iterable  - something iterable
+* Context   - a Context object
+* LexPad    - a Context object
 * @         - this sigil indicates an array parameter
 * %         - this sigil indicates a hash parameter
 * ...       - indicates variable args are accepted